Here are some tips for teaching kids about money to help them build the financial skills that schools aren't teaching.

 Teach them that life isn't free

 Chores can be a great way to not only teach kids to contribute because they are a part of a family but also a great way to teach the value of a dollar and work ethic in the form of an allowance.
 It's important that you set expectations and talk to your kids about the difference between daily chores that are expected of them and the additional allowance earning chores.
 For example, making beds, tidying rooms and doing school work might all fall under the daily "expectation" chores while mowing the lawn, folding laundry and helping with more specific one-off chores might fall under "allowance".
 However you define these, it is important that you make it clear to your children and ALSO hold them accountable for their performance.
-If you ask one of your kids to load the dishwasher, and he or she does a poor job, you should have the option to ask for a redo or withhold the allowance until the job is done right.
+If you ask one of your kids to load the dishwasher, and they do a poor job, you should have the option to ask for a redo or withhold the allowance until the job is done right.
+This will pay off when your child is a teen and working their first job.

 Create A Simple Budget